Particular/docs.particular.net/samples/multi-tenant/ravendb/sample.md

 snippet: DisableOutboxCleanup

-The simplest way to ensure that the dispatched Outbox documents are removed is to use the RavenDB [Document expiration](https://ravendb.net/docs/article-page/3.5/Csharp/server/bundles/expiration) bundle.
-The following code ensures that tenants’ databases are created with this bundle enabled:
+The simplest way to ensure that the dispatched Outbox documents are removed is to use the RavenDB [Document expiration](https://ravendb.net/docs/article-page/5.3/csharp/server/extensions/expiration) feature.
+The following code ensures that tenants’ databases are created and the feature is enabled:

 snippet: CreateDatabase

-To make sure the expiration bundle removes old Outbox documents they need to be marked for expiry.
-This task is performed by a document store listener.

-snippet: DocumentStoreListener

-This code is executed each time the RavenDB session is about to send data modifications to the server.
-It checks if the updated document is an Outbox record and if it has been marked as dispatched.
-In that case it marks it for expiry after 10 days.

 #### Connecting to the tenant database